| EUROPEAN BRIDGE LEAGUE

 of educational, social, cultural and sporting enrichment for all

-'But we must not get too carried away by easy enthusiasm
+its affiliates. ' 'But we must not get too carried away by easy enthusiasm

 and we should keep our feet well on the ground.
 We all know that